Welcome to the Town of Londonderry’s website…

-Click here to see the latest news and happenings in the October 2014 edition of the Londonderry Monthly.
+Click here to see the latest news and happenings in the March 2017 edition of the Londonderry Monthly.
 Links to earlier editions of the Londonderry Monthly can be found on this site by choosing the TOWN menu and then selecting NEWSLETTER.

 Click the link below to see the flier for Londonderry’s Electronic Recycling Event Saturday May 13, 2017

 Transfer Station and Recycling Center Hours:

 Mon., Tue., Thur., Fri., Sat.
 9 am – 4 pm; Sun.
 10 am – 2 pm

 COMPOSTING – See links to information about food scrap pails and what to compost by clicking here.
 Click here for an information and here for a guide to composting kitchen scraps.

 RECYCLE INFORMATION – VERMONT SOLID WASTE BILL, Act 148

 Act 148 Fact Sheet.
 See information here and here.
 Countertop pails are available for kitchen use.
 See flyer here.